Skip to content

 A banner appears when no start list has been imported, as athletes only appear once a penalty or incident is filed against them.

-Race log
+Race log and AI logging

 At the top the tab shows summary tiles: total log entries (last 15 minutes and last hour breakdowns), penalties to approve, and the latest weather reading (air temp, WBGT, wetsuit guidance).
+If your role can change the weather, an Add weather reading control lets you log a new reading on the spot; it appears read-only otherwise.

-The submit row at the top of the Race log tab lets a TO drop a plain log entry or hand a freeform description to the AI classifier.
+Logging or AI-classifying from the Race log.
+The submit row at the top of the Race log tab lets you drop a plain log entry or hand a freeform description to the AI.

 Typing "Athlete 42 drafted behind 38 on the bike for about 30 seconds, no overtake attempt." and tapping AI creates a new penalty entry against athlete 42: